subsetpark/subsetpark/posts/elixir.md

 [frame]: http://frame.io

+Now I've been writing Elixir, full-time, for several months.
+I am for better or worse a fully-converted *Elixir* programmer.
+I'd like to believe that I understand the language much better than I did in 2015.
+I also think that I better understand its place in the BEAM firmament and the wider realm of programming languages.
+As a programmer with an Erlang background and no Ruby background I might even be in a somewhat unusual position to comment on it.
 So here's the actual value proposition for the Elixir language: it's not Erlang with Ruby syntax; it's Erlang with a robust and useful standard library and tooling.

 The thing about the Ruby syntax in Elixir is that it is a complete red herring.
-It is by far the most superficial and least consequential element of the language.
+It is by far the most superficial and least consequential element of the language[^homoicon].
 If you like Ruby syntax, if you dislike Ruby syntax, it doesn't really matter.
 You learn it and then you move on.
 It disappears almost immediately.
 This is perhaps the first thing I noticed coming to Elixir from Erlang: the base semantics are almost *identical*.
-That is, almost every element of the Erlang language is preserved wholesale;
-Elixir consists almost entirely of goodies that are piled on top.
+That is, almost every element of the Erlang language is preserved wholesale; Elixir can be seen almost entirely as a series of goodies that are piled on top.
 This is very reassuring to the Erlanger.
 You don't lose any of your intuition for what makes good code.[^assign-once]

+[^homoicon]: Except insofar as it's actually a quite-clever way to put together a surprisingly friendly and readable language that also provides a massive degree of homoiconicity.

 [^assign-once]: The sole exception to this is single assignment, which Elixir does away with, allowing the same variable to be bound more than